 In 2016 I was a Research Fellow at the Henry Moore Institute, Leeds.
 My academic background includes MA (Classics), BA (Ancient History/English) and Postgraduate Diploma in Arts (Museum Studies) from the University of Auckland.

-Alongside numerous publications produced for the Govett-Brewster Art Gallery / Len Lye Centre and for other galleries and museums (City Gallery Wellington, Mangere Arts Centre), my academic writing has been published by the Getty Conservation Institute and Canterbury University Press.
+Alongside numerous publications produced for the Govett-Brewster Art Gallery / Len Lye Centre and for other galleries and museums (City Gallery Wellington, Mangere Arts Centre), my academic writing has been published by the Getty Conservation Institute, Canterbury University Press and Museum Tinguely/Kehrer Verlag.
 I have written for numerous journals, magazines and newspapers including Art New Zealand, Art News New Zealand, Articulate (AGSA), Life and Leisure and the Taranaki Daily News.

 I am the commissioning editor of the Govett-Brewster’s STATEMENTS publication series, launched in 2018 with Erika Balsom’s An Oceanic Feeling: Cinema and the Sea.
 The second in the series, by Caleb Kelly (UNSW Sydney) will be published in 2019.

 A recent interview (September 2018) with me is hosted at Pantograph Punch.